bakerlisa/bakerlisa/README.md

 ![](https://github.com/lisabroadhead/lisabroadhead/blob/main/lisa.png)

-Hello my fellow coders.
-Here you will find things I'm working on, things I've worked on, and things.
+Hi I'm Lisa!
+I've worked as a legit frontend engineer for years, 7 to be exact!
+But I'm also a full stack software engineer, and I'm currenlt taking a few certifications to become a machine learning engineer!
+I'm super interested about getting machines to do our work for us!

 About:
-- 💪 I am a Full Stack Developer with 7 years of professional experience
+- 🎨  7 years of professional Frontend experience
-- 🎉 I rock at frontend developmnet...trust me!
+  * I rock at frontend developmnet...trust me!
 - 🎓 I've a Balchors Degree in Graphic Design from Utah State University
-- 🌱 I'm enrolled at Coding Dojo where I'm learning: Java, Python, MERN
+- 🌱 Atttned Coding Dojo where I'm learned full stack in: Java, Python, MERN
--   Other: SQL, Flask, MongoDB, SpringTools
+    * Other: SQL, Flask, MongoDB, SpringTools
+- 🦾 Took it one step further and am becoming a machine learning engineer!

 Education:
+Coding Dojo - Machine Learning Engineer

-Coding Dojo
+Coding Dojo - Full Stack Software Engineer
-WebFun: Yello Blet, Python - Black Belt, MERN - Balck Belt, JAVA - TBA
+WebFun: Yello Blet, Python - Black Belt, MERN - Balck Belt, JAVA - Black (Black are the top scores you can get in the course, yuo have to do extra work they don't teach on class!)

 Utah State
 BA - Graphic Design